2019–2020 Hong Kong protests: Local media coverage

-Journalists have experienced interference and obstruction from the police in their reporting activities.
+Journalists encountered interference and obstruction from the police in their reporting activities.
 Police frequently used flashlights against reporters, shining light at cameras to avoid them being filmed or photographed; journalists also reported frequently being harassed, searched, and insulted.
 In some cases, despite identifying themselves, they were jostled, subdued, pepper-sprayed, or violently detained by the police.
 Several female reporters complained about being sexually harassed by police officers.
 Journalists were also caught in the crossfire of protests: Indonesian journalist Veby Mega Indah of Suara was blinded by a rubber bullet; a reporter from RTHK suffered burns after he was hit by a petrol bomb.
-Student journalists have also been targeted and attacked by police.
+Student journalists were also targeted and attacked by police.

 Police raided the headquarters of pro-democratic newspaper Apple Daily and searched its editorial and reporters' areas on 10 August 2020.
 During the operation, reporters from several major news outlets were rejected from entering cordoned-off areas where a scheduled press briefing was held.
 Police stated that media who were "unprofessional", or had been reporting in the past in a manner considered by police as biased against the force, would be denied access to such briefings in the future.
 In September 2020, the police further limited press freedom by narrowing the definition of "media representatives", meaning that student reporters and freelancers would have to face more risks when they are reporting.

 Hong Kong's fall by seven places to 80th in the World Press Freedom Index was attributed by Reporters without Borders to the policy of violence against journalists.
 When the Press Freedom Index was established in 2002, Hong Kong had ranked 18th.
 Following the passing of the national security law, The New York Times announced that it would relocate its digital team's office to Seoul, as the law has "unsettled news organisations and created uncertainty about the city's prospects as a hub for journalism in Asia".
 The Immigration Department also started declining work visas for foreign journalists, including those working for New York Times and local outlet Hong Kong Free Press.